Kensington

-Kensington is an area of London in the Royal Borough of Kensington and Chelsea, around 4.6 km west of Central London.
+Kensington is an area of London in the Royal Borough of Kensington and Chelsea, centred around 4.6 km west of Charing Cross.
 (Note: Measured from Kensington High St, outside the Underground station to Charing Cross, following tradition.)

-The district's commercial heart is Kensington High Street, running on an east–west axis.
+The district's commercial heart is Kensington High Street, which runs east–west.
 The north-east is taken up by Kensington Gardens, containing the Albert Memorial, the Serpentine Gallery and Speke's monument.
 South Kensington and Gloucester Road are home to Imperial College London, the Royal College of Music, the Royal Albert Hall, Natural History Museum, Victoria and Albert Museum, and Science Museum.
 The area is also home to many embassies and consulates.

 Name

 The manor of Chenesitone is listed in the Domesday Book of 1086, which in the Anglo-Saxon language means "Chenesi's ton" (homestead/settlement).
 One early spelling is Kesyngton, as written in 1396.